manish978973/VLBA2_Apache_Ignite/README.md

 * Ignite provides APIs like CacheLoader and CacheWriter to connect to underlying SQL and NOSQL databases.

 <Image src="Images/hbase.png" class="center" style="width:50%"><Image src="Images/cassandra.png" class="center" style="width:50%"><Image src="Images/sqlser.jpg" class="center" style="width:50%"><Image src="Images/zep.jpg" class="center" style="width:50%">

+### DISTRIBUTED SQL IN IGNITE

+* SQL  ACID Transactions
+* Automatic Deadlock management when multiple transactions run.
+* SQL and In-Memory Mode -- Apache Ignite can function in a pure in-memory mode in which all data and indexes are stored entirely in RAM.
+* SQL and Native Persistence -- In this mode, Ignite  serves as the primary storage that can survive cluster failures and restarts.
+On cluster restart, Ignite reads data and indexes from disk eliminating the need for memory warm-up.
+* Apache Ignite JDBC and ODBC drivers is used to connect to the cluster and process data stored there from a SQL tool like Dbeaver.
+* The data in Ignite Cluster can be connected to 3rd party Visualization tools like **Zeppelin** and **Tableau** for further data analysis.